We do offer an adding flex service to some of the nibs we offer in this store.

 Can any 14k nib be flex added?
 No, highly stamped nibs with the decoration on the nib’s tines makes the tines very stiff.

 Can an ABS plastic be modified to improve the control of ink flow?
 No, it can be hacked to increase the ink flow, but this is not the same as ink flow control: this is when a feeder can deliver a lot of ink when tines are opened and decrease it when not.

 Do vent hole shapes add flex to nibs?
-A bit: keyhole vents makes the tines longer while heart shape vents make the tines narrower.
+A bit: keyhole vents make the tines longer while heart shape vents make the tines narrower.
 Both add a bit of flex to the nib.

 Is SuperFlow ebonite feeder better for flex nibs?
 Yes, our feeder is designed to work with flex nibs, increasing ink flow and ink control to achieve the best writing experience.
 Bare in mind that different ink reservoirs may affect ink flow too.

 We only offer complete nib units with an added flex nib because the feeder, nib and housing is all very accurately adjusted to get the best performance.
 If you remove the nib from its feeder and housing we will not take responsibility of what you do with the nib.